 The Rev. S. Michael Yasutake Peace & Justice Award

 The Rev. Seiichi Michael Yasutake Peace and Justice Award recognizes those who devote time and talent to the cause of the oppressed in our midst and the lifting up of justice where there is little to none.
+Each year, the Peace & Justice Committee of the Episcopal Diocese of Chicago gives an award to a peacemaker in honor of the Rev. Seiichi Michael Yasutake .

 Learn more about the Rev. S. Michael Yasutake and past award recipients: